 Equity risk arises from exposures to changes in the price and volatility of individual equities or equity indices.
-The Group does not maintain any equity exposures as at the reporting date and therefore is not exposed to equity price risks.

 Commodity risk arises from exposures to changes and volatility of commodity prices.
 The Group does not maintain any exposures to commodities as at the reporting date and therefore is not exposed to commodity price risks.